Inc21/velotronix-PP5/README.md

 ### Project Goals

 - To create a full-stack website using Django and PostgreSQL.
-- To create a website that is fully responsive and has a clean and modern design.
+- To create a fully responsive website with a clean and modern design.
 - To create a website that is easy to navigate and use.
 - To create a website that is easy to maintain and update.
 - To create a website that is secure and safe to use.
 - To create a website that is accessible to all users.
-- To create a website that is SEO friendly.
+- To create a website that is SEO-friendly.
-- To create a website that is user friendly.
+- To create a user-friendly website.
-- To create a e-commerce website that allows users to browse and purchase products.
+- To create an e-commerce website that allows users to browse and purchase products.
-- To create a e-commerce website that allows users to create an account and save their details for future purchases.
+- To create an e-commerce website that allows users to create an account and save their details for future purchases.

 ### Project Goals